jaspector

 A construction permit is required for all new construction, additions, alterations, and repairs within the City of Hoboken.

-Typical processing time is 20 business days for standard plan review per NJ UCC; 60 business days for projects with asbestos/lead abatement..
+Building permit processing times in Hoboken, NJ typically run 20 business days for standard plan review per NJ UCC; 60 business days for projects with asbestos/lead abatement..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Hoboken, NJ.
 The following work is generally exempt: Ordinary maintenance (painting, wallpapering, floor covering) without structural or mechanical changes; Minor repairs without structural, fire protection, electrical, or plumbing work; Temporary structures under 120 sq ft for less than 180 days; Fences 6 feet or less in height (except pool barriers); Garden sheds 200 sq ft or less, 10 feet or less in height, with no utility connections; Replacement of existing fixtures with equivalent units; Repair/replacement of roof covering on detached 1-2 family dwellings; Repair/replacement of siding on 1-2 family dwellings; Replacement of windows/doors in same opening without structural changes; Signs entirely inside premises (not window signs); Traffic control signs meeting DOT standards; Governmental/public utility signs; Flags (non-commercial); Address signs no larger than 2 sq ft (max 2 per facade, 3 on adjoining facades).
 Note: Signs exempt from building permits may still require fire code compliance.
 Even exempt work may require historic preservation review if in Historic District.
 Certificate of Zoning Compliance and HPC approval are hard gates for any work.
+When in doubt, confirm with the local building department before starting work.